Employee Years of Service Awards

 Write a note

 A heartfelt note can mean the world to someone.
 According to the Harvard Business Review, OGO found in a survey that 76% of people save handwritten thank-you notes.
-Don't use a template or say the same thing you say on every note - personalize the message to reflect the employee's unique achievements and strengths.
+Don't use a template or say the same thing you say on every note.
+Always personalize the message to reflect the employee's unique achievements and strengths.

 Another idea for service milestones is something that the employee can enjoy with family or friends.
-For example, a gift card to a favorite restaurant or an experience for multiple people.
+For example, a gift card to their favorite restaurant or an experience for multiple people.

-Reserve a meeting room to hold a party for the employee, with food catered.
+Reserve a meeting room to hold a party for the employee, with a catered meal.
 You can put together a presentation about the employee and their accomplishments.
-For major milestones, you can host the party at a local restaurant or function hall.
+For major milestones, you can host the party at a local restaurant or another special venue.

 Another great way to celebrate service milestones is through social recognition in the workplace.
-For example, Kim Harrison of Cutting Edge PR notes that you could give the employee a shout-out or blurb in the company newsletter or staff magazine or write a special post on the employee intranet or homepage.
+Kim Harrison of Cutting Edge PR notes that you could give the employee a shout-out or blurb in the company newsletter or staff magazine, or you can write a special post on the employee intranet or homepage.